TitAndAnium/ai-workbase/automation-playbooks/README.md

-# Automation Playbooks
+# AI Automation Playbooks

-Real-world automation setups using no-code tools like Make, Zapier, Airtable, Notion and AI integrations.

-These are modular, client-ready, and designed to scale.
+Not fancy.
+Just functional.

+This folder contains modular AI automation workflows I use or prototype — think: multi-step GPT pipelines, integrated tools like Notion, Airtable, Zapier, Claude, Make, Typeform, Google Sheets, or custom endpoints.

+Everything here is:
+- Battle-tested (or actively battle-tested)
+- System-first (no fluff, no AI-for-the-sake-of-AI)
+- Easy to fork, reuse or adapt

+Each subfolder